-In Q4 Fiscal 2024, the Company assessed whether an alternate future use exists for its remaining right-of-use assets relating to the pre-licensure campus leases in Arizona and Austin, and determined impairments of right-of-use assets and tenant leasehold improvements of \$1.4 million should be recorded in Q4 Fiscal 2024.
+In Q4 Fiscal 2024, the Company assessed whether an alternate future use exists for its remaining right-of-use assets relating to the pre-licensure campus leases in Arizona and Austin.
+As a result, the Company recorded impairments of right-of-use assets and tenant leasehold improvements of \$1.4 million in Q4 Fiscal 2024.

-In Q2 Fiscal 2025, the Company assessed whether an alternate future use exists for its remaining right-of-use assets relating to the pre-licensure campus leases in Nashville and Tampa, and determined impairments of right-of-use assets and tenant leasehold improvements of \$4.9 million should be recorded in Q2 Fiscal 2025.
+In Q2 Fiscal 2025, the Company assessed whether an alternate future use exists for its remaining right-of-use assets relating to the pre-licensure campus leases in Nashville and Tampa.
+As a result, the Company recorded impairments of right-of-use assets and tenant leasehold improvements of \$4.9 million in Q2 Fiscal 2025.

-At the end of Q2 Fiscal 2024, the Company resumed limited marketing spend, which is expected to increase to a rate of \$0.5 million per quarter by the end of Fiscal Year 2025.
+At the end of Q2 Fiscal 2024, the Company resumed limited marketing spend, which is expected to increase to a rate of \$0.5 million per quarter in Fiscal 2026.